nwchemgit/nwchem-wiki/Keywords-on-the-GEOMETRY-directive.md

-## Keywords on the GEOMETRY directive
+## Keywords for the GEOMETRY directive

 This section presents the options that can be specified using the keywords and optional input on the main line of the GEOMETRY directive.